-Officially known as The Vault Karaköy, a House Hotel, this is part of a small Turkish chain known for consistently impressive design and good service.
+This hotel was formerly known as The Vault Karakoy in a nod to its past.
+Now it’s just House Hotel Karakoy.
+It is part of a small Turkish chain known for consistently impressive design and good service.
 The company started out with a series of cafes that took off immediately, moved on to serviced apartments, and then hotels.
 This one is in a fantastic location below the Galata Tower on the European side of Istanbul, within walking distance (across the Golden Horn) to the big draw tourist attractions and a few minutes walk to the ferry stop for Asia.
 Plus there’s the tram nearby, so it’s easy to avoid the traffic.

 The main floor is inviting and elegant without being stuffy.
 There’s a small sit-down reception desk and then an open area where the bar and lounge are the centerpiece and a grand piano is off to the side for occasional accompaniment.
 Classic cocktails, Efes beer, raki, and coffee are the usual choices over long conversations and business meetings.
 An enclosed area contains the Kasa Lokanta restaurant, which serves a nice array of items laid out for breakfast and a menu with Turkish and a few international options for other meals.

 There’s plenty more within walking distance in this area, or a short ride up the funicular takes you to the Taksim street, filled with pedestrians and serviced by a streetcar.
 The scenic ferry ride to Kadikoy leads to dozens of other places to eat that are full of progressive Turks.
 (In the daytime you can explore that area with a guide by booking a tour with GetYourGuide.)

 A small but well-equipped gym is below street level, with a marble Turkish Hammam to heat up with some advance notice.
 An enclosed roof deck serves food and drink and is popular at sunset, when you get a view of the Ottoman era mosques and palace on the other side of the water.